-OECD Home › Directorate for Education and Skills › Preschool and school › By Country › Germany
+OECD Home › Directorate for Education and Skills › Early childhood and schools › By Country › Germany

 English, , 412kb

 This Country Note for Germany forms part of the OECD activity Attracting, Developing and Retaining Effective Teachers.
 This is a collaborative project to assist teacher policy development for improving teaching and learning in schools.
 Twenty-five countries are taking part.

 The activity was launched in April 2002.
 OECD Education Ministers have set out a challenging agenda for schools in responding to rapidly changing needs and

 This major project was carried out to assist governments with designing and implementing teacher policies to improve teaching and learning in schools.
 View reports on Germany, one of 25 countries that took part.

 This PISA report presents the performance of German 15-year-olds in reading, mathematics and science, and compares them with the results for students from 31 other countries.

 The rights of students with disabilities to be educated in their local mainstream school is becoming more and more accepted in most countries, and many reforms are being put in place to achieve this goal.
 Further, there is no reason to segregate ...

 Some 15 to 30 per cent of our children and youth are at risk of failing in school where learning and behaviour problems touch ever younger children.
 In many countries with very different political and cultural backgrounds, these challenges are be...